-- After completion of 2 sessions as a peer mentor, recognition will be given on the AHEGS statement upon graduation.
+- After completion of 2 sessions as a peer mentor and satisfying the relevant criteria, recognition will be given on the AHEGS statement upon graduation.

 - Under the GLP Program you can apply for credit by using the following reference: "UG - GL X32 Serving as a Mate in the "Meet a Mate at Mac" Program or as a Mentor in the FBE First STEP Program 1 semester or more."

 - Participate in a 2 hour pre-program training session and review program materials on iLearn.

 - Lead your group at the launch event to be held during Week 2 of Session.